Research has shown that, in many cases, supportive therapies can help patients manage those side effects and reduce the risk of delays in treatment.

 AICA Atlanta: To receive a chiropractic degree, students must complete four to five years of academic study at a certified chiropractic college.

 The academic regimen includes extensive training in physiology, anatomy, pathology, radiology, neurology, differential diagnosis, chiropractic adjusting techniques, biomechanics, and other health-related studies.

 This education and training prepare the practitioner to treat neuromusculoskeletal conditions throughout the body.

-AICA Atlanta: Although practitioners vary in their methods of treatment and degree of skill, the chiropractors at AICA Atlanta offer a non-invasive, gentle style of adjusting with the goal to be pain-free.
+AICA Atlanta: Although practitioners vary in their methods of treatment and degree of skill, the chiropractors at AICA Atlanta offer a non-invasive, gentle style of adjusting with the goal to be pain-.